lucashuet93/botbuilder-proactivemessaging/node/README.md

 server.use(restify.plugins.bodyParser());
 ```

-### Store the Conversation Reference
+### Storing the Conversation Reference

 Conversation references can be retrieved during any conversation turn using the turnContext object.
 The TurnContext class contains a ```getConversationReference()``` method, which accepts an instance of the Activity class, accessible on any turnContext instance.

-For basic implementation, the reference is stored in memory on runtime as conversation state.
+For the basic implementation, the reference is stored in memory on runtime as conversation state.
 Instantiate conversation state in the index.js file and pass it into the bot's constructor:

 ```javascript
 // Introduce state